Title: Bellevue Square

-My Review: What would you do if you learned you had a doppelgänger, everyone has seen her but you and she may be on a murderous rampage?
-In BELLEVUE SQUARE Jean Mason has just seen her twin, Ingrid Fox at a possible murder scene of her friend, Katerina.
+Review: What would you do if you learned you had a doppelgänger, everyone has seen her but you and she may be on a murderous rampage?
+In Bellevue Square Jean Mason has just seen her twin, Ingrid Fox at a possible murder scene of her friend, Katerina.
 Katerina was tasked with getting Ingrid to meet Jean at the Bellevue Square park.
 Jean’s husband is sceptical of all her time spent chasing down Ingrid and thinks she is reverting back to needing mental intervention and medicating again.

 A bizarre plot twist leaves Jean hospitalized under the care of a psychiatrist.
 She is diagnosed with autoscopy and undergoes surgery, medicating and observation.
 The story sort of lost me from this point on and the ending felt strangely unfinished.

 Bellevue Square is short listed for the Giller Prize.
 This is my first Redhill book and while I enjoyed his writing – he has a penchant for literary fiction, unfortunately this book is not for me.
 I never connected with the plot and characters and struggled to get through it.